tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 9 - Generative AI and Robotic Singularities.md

 - VAEs have the added ability to generate new data points that are similar to the training data, making them useful for generative applications

 ### Reinforcement Learning (RL)
-RL is a subfield of machine learning where an agent learns to make a
+RL is a subfield of machine learning where an agent (model) learns to make a sequence of decision by interacting with an environment to maximise cumulative reward signal.
+It is inspired by the behavioural psychology concept of learning through trial and error.

+Leverages generative models and reinforcement learning.

 ## AI VS Machine Learning VS Deep Learning